mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 ### Books

 Looking to self-publish a novel?
 Try [Leanpub](https://leanpub.com/), a service that takes your Markdown-formatted files and turns them into an electronic book.
 Leanpub outputs your book in PDF, EPUB, and MOBI file format.
-If you'd like to create paperback copies of your book, you can upload the PDF file to another service such as [Kindle Direct Publishing](https://kdp.amazon.com) or [CreateSpace](https://www.createspace.com/).
+If you'd like to create paperback copies of your book, you can upload the PDF file to another service such as [Kindle Direct Publishing](https://kdp.amazon.com).
 To learn more about writing and self-publishing a book using Markdown, read [this blog post](https://medium.com/techspiration-ideas-making-it-happen/how-i-wrote-and-published-my-novel-using-only-open-source-tools-5cdfbd7c00ca).

 ### Presentations